lapalme/pyrealb/demos/flight_infos/RASA-INTRO.md

 ## or RASA for the dummy (me...)

 This document relates my experience with the installation of [RASA Open Source (3.0)](https://rasa.com/docs/rasa/).
-As this turned out to be quite an endeavour, I decided to keep track of the good and bad tries that finally lead to a working system.
+As this turned out to be quite an endeavor, I decided to keep track of the good and bad tries that finally lead to a working system.
 I found the documentation quite hard to follow, it seems to have been designed for being used as a reference for experienced users.
 Many tutorials are either copies of the official RASA documentation or long YouTube videos.

 It also turned out that _Google was not my friend_, because a search starting with `RASA`  leads most often to official